 Some banks, brokers and other nominee record holders may be participating in the practice of "householding" proxy statements and annual reports.
 This means that only one copy of our documents, including the Notice or, if applicable, the annual report to stockholders and proxy statement, may have been sent to multiple stockholders who share an address, unless contrary instructions have been received.
-We will promptly deliver a separate copy of the Notice or, if applicable, the annual report to stockholders and proxy statement, may have been received.
 We will promptly deliver a separate copy of the Notice or, if applicable, the annual report to stockholders and proxy statement to you upon written or oral request to the Company at Solid Biosciences Inc., 141 Portland Street, Fifth Floor, Cambridge, MA 02139, or after June 1, 2022, at Solid Biosciences Inc., 500 Rutherford Avenue, Charlestown, MA 02129 or (617) 337-4680.
 If you want to receive separate copies of the Notice, proxy statement or annual report to stockholders in the future, or if you are receiving multiple copies and would like to receive only one copy per household, you should contact your bank, broker or other nominee record holder, or you may contact us at the above address and telephone number.